mgsloan/mgsloan-site/posts/deskless-ergo-wfh/post.md

 * For the [Kinesis Advantage 2][], I use a [giant releasable zip tie][] - 28" (71cm) long with 175lb (80kg) of tensile strength!

+  - **Update 2020-05-25**: The giant releasable zip ties work pretty well for a while, but they started breaking on me due to repeated flexion.
+Currently I'm just putting a leather belt around the keyboard, and this is working well, thankfully the belt holes were already at the proper length for it to loop around twice.
+See my ["suspending keyboard from ceiling" update][] for pictures of this.

+    ["suspending keyboard from ceiling" update]: /non-posts/computer-ergonomics#2020-05-25---suspending-keyboard-from-ceiling

 * Pants with a drawstring[^fly-alternative].
 The giant releasable zip tie gets looped through the drawstring, and then around the Kinesis[^drawstring-details]: